christopherseaman/datasci_217/07/index.md

 - **Seaborn** enhances Matplotlib's functionality by providing high-level interfaces.
 - Ideal for statistical plots and works well with pandas DataFrames.
-- *It's like upgrading from a bicycle to a sports car—same principles, more speed and style!*

 ---